 Nutter Butter Turkey Cookies

-A simple Thanksgiving treat – miniature Nutter Butter Turkey Cookies made with Nutter Butter cookies, candy corn, edible eyes, and a miniature red candy.
-These turkey cookies are great for edible table decor!
+Nutter Butter Turkey Cookies are the cutest Thanksgiving treat!
+Made with Nutter Butter cookies, candy corn, edible eyes, and a red candy, they double as adorable edible table decor.

 Ingredients

-• 1 container (16 oz.) cream cheese frosting store-bought Note 1
+• 1 (16-ounce) container cream cheese frosting store-bought or homemade, see note 1

-• 1 package (16 oz.)
-Nutter Butter Sandwich cookies (we'll use 32 for this recipe)
+• 1 (16-ounce) package Nutter Butter cookies I use 32 for this recipe

-• 1 package (8 oz.) mini Nutter Butter Bites Note 2
+• 1 (8-ounce) package mini Nutter Butter Bites see note 2

 Instructions

-• PREP: Fill a plastic bag with the frosting or use a frosting bag fitted with a #3 tip.
-I do find using a piping bag fitted with a #3 tip is helpful when attaching the smaller pieces onto the turkey's face.
+• Fill a plastic bag with the frosting or use a frosting bag fitted with a #3 tip.
+I find using a piping bag fitted with a #3 tip is helpful when attaching the smaller pieces onto the turkey’s face.
 If using a plastic bag, add all the frosting into the bag and press it to the corner.
-Seal the bag without air in it and then snip off the tip with scissors -- homemade piping bag for the win!
+Seal the bag without air and snip off the tip with scissors—homemade piping bag for the win!

-• ENJOY: Allow the frosting to dry and set.
+• Allow the frosting to dry and set.
 Enjoy!
 Move these cookies carefully, because they can fall apart easily.
-They're best enjoyed the same day they're made -- as they sit out, the frosting makes the cookies soggy and the cookies also can become stale.

 Video